Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/testing/testing.md

 #### As a reader and a new visitor to the website :

-1. As a reader, I want to have access to a great book library online so that I can have plenty of choice to select my next book to read
+* As a reader, I want to have access to a great book library online so that I can have plenty of choice to select my next book to read
 -
 -

+* As a reader, I want to buy a book in few steps so that I can progress quickly on my reading goals
 -
 -

-2. As a reader, I want to buy a book in few steps so that I can progress quickly on my reading goals
+* As a reader, I want to have access to recommendations/ reviews about books so that it can help me to choose the next book to read
 -
 -

+* As a reader, I want to sell books I read already so that I can invest in buying new ones
 -
 -

-3. As a reader, I want to have access to recommendations about books so that it can help me to choose the next book to read
+* As a reader, I want to exchange the books I read with other readers so that I can save money and interact with the readers community
 -
 -

+#### As a reader and returning visitor to the website :

+* As a reader, I want to be encouraged to read more so that I can reach my reading goal
 -
 -

-4. As a reader, I want to sell books I read already so that I can invest in buying new ones
+* As a reader, I want to see my reading goals progress so that I can be motivated to read more
 -
 -

+* As a reader, I want to be able to share reviews about my readings so that I can also help others to decide their reading
 -
 -

-5. As a reader, I want to exchange the books I read with other readers so that I can save money and interact with the readers community
+* As a reader, I want to recommend the books I read so that I can have the feeling to be part of a community and it will motivates me to reach my goal
 -
 -

+* As a reader, I want to be able to eupload online a book to sell so that I can market it better or remove it when it is sold out
 -
 -

 #### As a reader and returning visitor to the website :

-1. As a reader, I want to be encouraged to read more so that I can reach my reading goal
+* As a reader, I want to see the most liked/successful/trendy books on a certain period to not miss out so that I can be up to date about trendy readings
 -
 -

+* As a reader, I want to be informed about new books releases, events, masterclass so that I can improve my learning skils in general.
 -
 -

-2. As a reader, I want to see my reading goals progress so that I can be motivated to read more
--
--
--
--

-3. As a reader, I want to be able to edit the book I uploaded online to sell so that I can market it better or remove it if it is sold out
--
--
--
--

-4. As a reader, I want to recommend the books I read so that I can share my experience with the readers community
--
--
--
--

-#### As a reader who frequents often the website

-1. As a reader, I want to have to see the most likes/successful book on a certain period to not miss out so that I can be up to date about trendy readings
--
--
--
--

-2. As a reader, i want to be able to vote
--
--
--
--

-3. As a reader, I want to be informed about new books releases so that I can potentially be the first to recommend great readings.
--
--
--
--

 ### Manual (logical) testing of all elements and functionality on every page.

-#### Books
+#### Readflix

 1. Header / Navigation bar
-- Go to "Books" from a desktop
+- Go to "Readflix" from a desktop
 - Click on the logo : we are redirected to the main page "Books"
 - Click on a different tab of the navigation bar to check if the active tab is highlighted when clicked and visiting the related page
 - Click on each